apmckinlay/natureapp/trees/cotton.md

 keywords: [tree]
 visibility: high
 ---
-Cottonwood is a large, fast-growing tree (over 100 ft tall) that grows best in floodplains and beside lakes and rivers where there is plenty of water.
+Cottonwoods are large, fast-growing trees (over 100 ft tall) that grow best in floodplains and beside lakes and rivers where there is plenty of water.
 Male and female **catkins** appear in early spring before the leaves.
-The tree releases so many fluffy white **seeds** in early summer that you may think it's snowing.
+The trees release so many fluffy white **seeds** in early summer that you may think it's snowing.

-Cottonwood has triangular **leaves** with toothed edges that turn yellow in the fall.
+Cottonwoods have triangular **leaves** with toothed edges that turn yellow in the fall.
 The **trunk** is broad and white.
 The branches are weak and often break in a windstorm.

-**Plains Cottonwood** grows in the west, while **Eastern Cottonwood** is found in the east.  **Black Cottonwood** is very similar to [Balsam Poplar](/trees/balpop/).
+**Plains Cottonwoods** grow in the west, while **Eastern Cottonwoods** are found in the east.  **Black Cottonwoods** are very similar to [Balsam Poplars](/trees/balpop/).
 They can be hard to tell apart as they hybridize.

-**Could it be?** [Balsam Poplar](/trees/balpop/) and [Aspen](/trees/aspen/) resemble Cottonwood as they are members of the same family.
+**Could it be?** [Balsam Poplars](/trees/balpop/) and [Aspens](/trees/aspen/) resemble Cottonwoods as they are members of the same family.
 All of them release loose cottony seeds in late spring.
-Both Cottonwood and Trembling [Aspen](/trees/aspen/) have triangular or heart-shaped leaves, but Cottonwood is usually taller and its leaves are slightly serrated.
-[Balsam Poplar](/trees/balpop/) has oval or spear-shaped leaves.
+Both Cottonwoods and Trembling [Aspens](/trees/aspen/) have triangular or heart-shaped leaves, but Cottonwoods are usually taller and their leaves are slightly serrated.
+[Balsam Poplars](/trees/balpop/) have oval or spear-shaped leaves.

-**Did you know?** Cottonwood is the fastest-growing tree in North America, adding 3-6 ft to its height in a single year.
+**Did you know?** Cottonwoods are the fastest-growing trees in North America, adding 3-6 ft to their height in a single year.